bernardofosu/Splunk-Architect-Practicals/splunkAchitect_syllabus.md

 - Disable the **Web UI** on indexers for security and performance optimization.

 ### ✅ K. Install License
-- Apply a **Splunk Enterprise License** to enable full functionality.
+- Apply a **Splunk Enterprise License** on the DS/LM/MC and let all other components be slave to the master to enable full functionality.

 ### ✅ L. Configure Monitoring Console
 - Set up **Monitoring Console** to track: